 B i o g r a p h y

-Born in 1978, Jason Rico is an American composer of instrumental, vocal, and stage music with a particular interest in chamber music.
+Born in 1978, Jason Rico is a Mexican-American composer of instrumental, vocal, and stage music with a particular interest in chamber music and opera.
 He has created a body of work in multiple genres including symphonic, wind ensemble, choral, art song, chamber music, and opera.
-Jason also performs on piano, viola, saxophone, and horn as well as a vocalist.
+Jason also performs on piano, viola, saxophone, horn and as a vocalist.

-While attending Old Dominion, he held the principal horn position in the Wind Ensemble, the principal viola position in the University Symphony, and was a joint winner of the Old Dominion University Concerto Competition resulting in a performance of Shadowcatcher – a Concerto for Brass Quintet and Wind Ensemble by Eric Ewazen with the Old Dominion University Wind Ensemble.
-He also was a section leader in the University Choir with whom he performed Mozart's Vesperae solennes de confessore at Carnegie Hall.
+While attending Old Dominion, he held the principal horn position in the Wind Ensemble, principal viola in the University Symphony, and was a joint winner of the Old Dominion University Concerto Competition with his brass quintet resulting in a performance of Shadowcatcher – a Concerto for Brass Quintet and Wind Ensemble by Eric Ewazen with the Old Dominion University Wind Ensemble.
+He was a bass section leader in the University Choir and performed Mozart's Vesperae solennes de confessore at Carnegie Hall.